avo-hq/docs.avohq.io/docs/2.0/fields/file.md

 The `File` field is the fastest way to implement file uploads in a Ruby on Rails app using [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html).

-Avo will use your application's Active Storage settings with any of the supported [disk services](https://edgeguides.rubyonrails.org/active_storage_overview.html#disk-service).
+Avo will use your application's Active Storage settings with any supported [disk services](https://edgeguides.rubyonrails.org/active_storage_overview.html#disk-service).

 ```ruby
 field :avatar, as: :file, is_image: true